 When touring the south of Brittany, you will want to hop on one of the 42 islands of the Gulf of Morbihan.
+Visiting an island is one of the best things to do in Brittany.
 How about going to Ile d’Arz for one day?
 We loved our time there!

 The biggest island in the Gulf of Morbihan, Ile Aux Moines, is the most popular one.
 But the second-largest island in the gulf, Ile d’Arz, has many charms too.
 If you’re keen to leave all traffic behind to walk along the coast and relax in a quiet village, you’ll love spending a day on the Isle of Arz.
 The island is very flat and you’re never further than 400m from the sea.

 Is it worth going to Ile d’Arz for one day?

 Definitely!
 We spent one short day on the Ile d’Arz as we left Vannes late in the morning.
 Still, we had plenty of time to chill and enjoy the island.

 There’s a map at the end of the article to follow our itinerary, and it also includes more information on how to go to Ile d’Arz.

 However, if you can spend the night on the island, it’s worth it.
 It’s even calmer once all the day visitors have gone.
 Sunsets can be stunning.
 If you’re looking for accommodation, you’ll get a fantastic combination of sea views and delicious cuisine at L’Escale d’en Arz*.

 Is it better to walk or hire a bike to visit Ile d’Arz?

 You can choose to hire a bicycle or to walk to explore the island.
 I have the same advice than for visiting Belle Ile en Mer: walking is the best way to get the best views.
 With a bicycle, you will be limited to the inland roads and won’t be able to access the coastal walk.